marcospcury/gatsby-plugin-translate/README.md

         // language codes provided by Google API
         originLanguage: 'en',
         targetLanguage: 'es',
-        // the structure of the node you want to translate
+        // the fields of the node you want to translate
         nodeStructure: {
           acf: {
             category: true,
             title: true,
-            content: false,
-            tags: false,
           },
         },
       },